-A slightly different version of the game that allows players to use Blue Blocker discs to beat opponents.
-New instructions aren't difficult to learn for young children.
+A slightly different, updated version of the game that allows players to use Blue Blocker discs to beat opponents.
+New instructions aren't difficult to learn for young children or beginners.

 Complaints of the plastic construction having a flimsy feel compared to the sturdy build of the classic game of the past.